Mapping files

 property.

-It merges all JSON mapping files in that directory (files in subdirectories are not included) in three phases, and provides a progress bar as well, in case there is a large number of files to merge:
+They merge all JSON mapping files in a selected collection in three phases, and provide a progress bar in case there is a large number of files to merge:

 - Phase 1: collects the stub mapping JSON objects.
 The mappings are collected in alphabetical order of their containing files’ names, and in the order of their presence in those files.
 Non-mapping files, and files that don’t contain a stub mapping, are excluded.

-- Phase 2: merges the collected mappings into a new JSON file, whose name must be specified by the user.
+- Phase 2: merges the collected mappings into a new JSON file, whose name may or may not have be specified by the user, depending on the action.

 - NOTE: the .json extension must be included when specifying the file name.